mateuszniechwiej/MS-2-Quiz-game/README.md

 6. Click on the newly created link with the live page. (it can take a few minutes for the site to be published).
 # Credits

 * [css-tricks.com](https://css-tricks.com/couple-takes-sticky-footer/) - To learn how to keep the footer at the bottom of the page.
+* <a href="https://www.vecteezy.com/free-vector/vector">Vector Vectors by Vecteezy</a>- icon downloaded to for favicon .

 ## Code